-Like most clubs, the day to day running of the UCC is handled by a committee.
+Like most clubs, the UCC elects a committee, who are responsible for the day-to-day running of the club.
 The committee spends the club's money, ensures we're well stocked with Coke and snacks, and organises events.
-In order to keep the day to day running of the club smooth, the UCC delegates certain functions to other groups, such as Wheel, Coke, and Door (see below).
+In order to keep the club running smoothly, the UCC delegates certain functions to other groups, such as Wheel, Coke, and Door (see below).